hmcts/befta-fw/README.md

 ### CCD Definition Import Retry
 CCD definition import uses a separate, opt-in retry from the global retry policy because the `/import` request is a multipart POST and is intentionally scoped to `DataLoaderToDefinitionStore`.

+BEFTA sends an `X-Import-Job-Id` header with each definition import so the corresponding Definition Store job can be looked up with `GET /import-jobs/{id}`.
+Set `BEFTA_DEFINITION_IMPORT_JOB_ID=<uuid>` to provide a known job ID, or omit it and BEFTA will generate one.
+A configured UUID can only be used when importing one definition file; omit it when a loader imports multiple files so BEFTA can generate a unique UUID for each import.
+If a retry receives `409` because the job already exists, BEFTA checks `GET /import-jobs/{id}` and treats a `COMPLETED` job as a successful import.

 Set `BEFTA_FORCE_IMPORT_RETRY=true` to retry transient transport exceptions during `DataLoaderToDefinitionStore` definition import, such as `javax.net.ssl.SSLException`.
 Defaults to no retry.
 When enabled, BEFTA makes up to 3 total